the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 Compilation finished with exit code 2
 ```

-Fixing it will require an explict conversion as in:
+Fixing it will require an explicit conversion as in:

 ```
 	var a int8 = 4
 	var b int16 = int16(a)
 ```

-Go being helpful as it is allow you to even drop the type from the declaration since the explict conversion is enough to tell the type.
+Go being helpful as it is allow you to even drop the type from the declaration since the explicit conversion is enough to tell the type.
 This means the above code can be written as:

 ```
 	var a int8 = 4
 	var b int16 = int16(a)
 ```

-Or even, more succintly as:
+Or even, more succinctly as:

 ```
 	var a int8 = 4